54787 ~ HUGH DIPROSE TURNER

 On the 9th of August this year I received an email from Tom G., a serving soldier from Waiouru, who had been researching relatives who had fought in WW1, when he came across my note on Rflm.
 Hugh Turner’s Cenotaph page.
 Tom, the great-grandson of Hugh Turner and grandson of Hugh’s youngest daughter Eunice D. informed his grandmother of the discovery of the medals.
 Eunice was very keen for Tom to find out more and so she had him contact me to help out with the family structure.

 It was indeed a pleasure to chat with both Eunice and Tom about the family’s life in remote Mangatu and the circumstances surrounding Hugh Turner’s death at such an early age, particularly as Eunice was now twice the age of her father.
-Eunice also told me that her mother’s brother, 54734 Rifleman Horace Alexander Foster – ‘J’ Company, NZRB Reinforcements, 25, a dairy farmer from Tutamoe, had been Killed In Action at Harvincourt, France on 1st Sep 1918.
+Eunice also told me that her mother’s brother, twenty five year old 54734 Rifleman Horace Alexander Foster – ‘J’ Company, NZ Rifle Brigade Reinforcements, a dairy farmer from Tutamoe, had been Killed In Action at Harvincourt, France on 1st Sep 1918.

 Eunice said that since her brother Les was the last living male of her family, he had naturally inherited both his father Hugh and his uncle Horace’s First World War medals.
 She went on to say that at some point, for whatever reason, Les had sold the medals to a dealer.
-When Eunice heard from her grandson Tom that her father Hugh’s medals were listed on MRNZ ‘s website, she was keen for Tom, being a soldier, to have them.
-Tom made contact with me and then gathered together the necessary documentary proof of entitlement and identity we require from all medal claimants.
-I am very pleased to advise our reunited medal tally has now been increased by TWO – Tom is now the proud owner of the medals awarded for war service to his great-grandfather, 54787 Rifleman Hugh Diprose Turner.
+When Eunice heard from her grandson Tom that her father Hugh’s medals were listed on MRNZ ‘s website, she was keen for Tom, a soldier, to have them.
+Tom made contact with me and then gathered together the necessary documentary proofs of identity and ancestry we require from all medal claimants.
+I am very pleased to advise our reunited medal tally has now been increased by TWO – Tom is now the proud owner of the medals awarded to 54787 Rifleman Hugh Diprose Turner, his great-grandfather.

 The reunited medal tally is now 166.